Duke Box #7: Our Guide to the Best Films on TV

 Westerns seem to be the way this weekend as John Ford’s sprawling epic How the West Was Won, bursting with silver screen idols and 50 years of American history, takes up most of Sunday afternoon on ITV4.
 For a change of scenery, there’s the high-octane fashion industry of The Devil Wears Prada, starring Anne Hathaway as a young assistant to the Meryl Streep’s demanding magazine editor Miranda Priestley (“That’s all”).
-Or there’s Merchant Ivory’s sumptuous Venice in their adaptation of E.M.
+Or there’s Merchant Ivory’s sumptuous Florence in their adaptation of E.M.
 Forster’s A Room with a View, featuring Helena Bonham Carter, Daniel Day Lewis, Maggie Smith and Judi Dench.
 There are also three very different films for the evening too, with 90s political action thriller In the Line of Fire, starring Clint Eastwood, John Malkovich and Rene Russo, Colin Firth’s Oscar-winning turn in The King’s Speech and Chadwick Boseman’s electrifying portrayal of James Brown in biopic Get On Up.

 Moonrise (1948) – Film 4, 11am